andotherstuff/garland-protocol/garland-v0.1.md

 ### 17.5 Proof of Retrievability

 More sophisticated cryptographic proofs could enable efficient verification without downloading data.
 Proof of Retrievability (PoR) schemes allow servers to prove they hold data by responding to challenges.
 This could reduce verification bandwidth from O(data size) to O(security parameter).

+### 17.6 Key Commitment

+ChaCha20 (like most stream ciphers) lacks key commitment: an adversary could theoretically construct ciphertext that decrypts to different valid plaintexts under different keys.
+For single-user storage this is not exploitable, but future multi-user extensions or partial key leakage scenarios might benefit from key-committing AEAD constructions.

 ---